astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Grass and spice healing changed to percent regen to improve game balance and provide a more challenging experience

--Revised status effects to percent damage over time and adjusted durations for improved balance
+-Status effects changed to percent damage over time with adjusted durations for improved balance

--New spells and miracles with diverse utility replace stale/redundant ones
+-New spells and miracles replace stale/redundant ones for greater versatility

 -New physical spells empower a new class of strength-based casters